canonical-web-and-design/practices/coding/performance.md

 ### Leverage browser caching

 As mentioned above, round trips to the server are expensive.
-These requests can be avoided entirely for static assets that do not change frequently by specifying an explicit caching policy.
+Subsequent requests for static assets that do not change frequently can be avoided by specifying an explicit caching policy.
 However, do not forget to implement a strategy to invalidate the cache if and when those assets do change.

 ## Testing tools